Teach English in France

-As in any country, many families and schools are located outside of major cities and surround areas.
+As in any country, many schools are located outside of major cities and surround areas.
 Teachers should be prepared for the possibility of being a couple of hours outside of a major city, and know that travel could require several modes of transportation.
 For this reason, teachers should not expect to be able to travel into the city during the school week or just for the evening.

 Can I do this program over the summer?

 Because this program involves teaching in French schools, program dates are limited to the regular school year semesters when school is in session.
 We also ask that applicants commit to the entire program length.
 If your availability is limited only to the summer, or you can only spare a month or two, check out our Teach English in a Homestay in France program.
 With host family accommodations, flexible start dates, and various program length options, this program is a fantastic alternative.